weakish/docs-en/views/rest_api.md

 - You can manipulate data on LeanCloud with any programming language.
 - If you want to migrate from LeanCloud to other services, you can export all your data.
-- Your mobile site can fetch data from LeanCloud via JavaScript directly if you think importing LeanCloud JavaScript SDK brings is overkill.
+- Your mobile site can fetch data from LeanCloud via JavaScript directly if you regard importing LeanCloud JavaScript SDK as overkill.
 - You can add new data in batch, to be consumed by mobile applications later.
 - You can export recent data for offline analysis or additional incremental backup.